surabhib1994/TM_POC/modules/cicd/README.md

 1. **Test**: Installs dependencies, runs linting with flake8, and executes tests with pytest
 2. **Build**: Builds Python packages using the build package
-3. **Deploy**: Deploys the Python code to Databricks using the Databricks CLI
+3. **Deploy to DEV/QA/PROD**: Separate deployment stages for each environment

 #### Setup Instructions